MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core.md

 1. Return to Visual Studio, and then press **Shift+F5** to stop debugging.
 This action closes the project in the browser window.

 1. In Visual Studio, open **Privacy.cshtml** for editing.
-Next, delete the words **Use this page to detail your site's privacy policy** and in its place, add the words **This page is under construction as of @ViewData["TimeStamp"]**.
+Next, delete the words _Use this page to detail your site's privacy policy_ and in its place, add the words _This page is under construction as of @ViewData["TimeStamp"]_.

    :::image type="content" source="media/vs-2022/csharp-aspnet-privacy-cshtml-code-changed.png" alt-text="Screenshot shows the Privacy.cshtml file open in the Visual Studio code editor with the updated text.":::

 1. Now, let's make a code change.
 Select **Privacy.cshtml.cs**.
 Then, clean up the `using` directives at the top of the file by selecting the following shortcut:

-   Mouseover or select a greyed out `using` directives.
+   Mouseover or select a greyed out `using` directive.
 A [Quick Actions](../../ide/quick-actions.md) light bulb will appear just below the caret or in the left margin.
 Select the light bulb, and then select **Remove unnecessary usings**.

    :::image type="content" source="media/vs-2022/csharp-aspnet-remove-unnecessary-usings.png" alt-text="Screenshot shows the Privacy.cshtml file in the Visual Studio code editor with the Quick Actions tooltip open and Preview changes highlighted.":::